ozancanozdemir/Introduction_to_R_MetuStatClub/README.md

 + You can display the R file for Day 2 from [here](https://github.com/ozancanozdemir/Introduction_to_R_MetuStatClub/blob/main/Day%202/Day2.R)

++ You can download the materials for Day 3 from [here](https://users.metu.edu.tr/ozancan/Day%203.zip)

 #### Exercises

 + You can download the exercise sheet from [here](https://github.com/ozancanozdemir/Introduction_to_R_MetuStatClub/raw/main/Day%201/Exercises1.pdf)